riojosdev/100-days-of-code/log.md

 But I should also remember that it isn't the time I'm spending but the journey I'm having.

 **Link(s) to work**: None

+### Day 31: Jun 4, 2020

+**Today's Progress**: Played with CSS, learned about color theory

+**Thoughts:** Today I was making a CSS drawing.
+When I started coloring, I stumbled across a road block.
+It was to find the color between two colors.
+I hd a really hard time in find the perfect color.
+Researched about different color pickers.
+I felt I need to create another one myself to find the appropriate colors.

+**Link(s) to work**: None

+### Day 32: Jun 5, 2020

+**Today's Progress**: Learning Node.js

+**Thoughts:** Today I tried making another CSS drawing but, I couldn't get it responsive.
+As I used only percentages for all the child elements.
+Every time I resized the window.
+The elements change position making the shape meaningless.
+I need more knowledge on CSS still.
+I guess I am still not a pro.
+Later today I went back in learning Node.js

+**Link(s) to work**: None